 Zanzibar is one of my favourite places in the world.
 Everything about Zanzibar appeals to me, the history, the culture, the beaches, the activities, the flavoursome food – it’s all pretty amazing!

 Zanzibar isn’t really the first place that springs to mind though when you think about backpacking or even for a 2-week holiday – but really it’s perfect for both.
-Plus, it’s damn beautiful.
+There are so many things to do and, it’s damn beautiful.

 I’m not the kind of gal who lies on the beach all day (have you seen my skin?) or neither am I the type to just go see a place.
 I want to experience it.
 I love to get an insight into everyday life, meet local people, get to the off the beaten path places, but also love doing the touristy stuff.
 Good things become touristy for a reason, right?

 Zanzibar is the perfect place for immersive travel so it ticks all my boxes!

 So with this list, I aim to give you some ideas of the best things to do on the magical island of Zanzibar.

 1. Watch Acrobatics and Capoeira on the Beach